COMMA: A Communicative Multimodal Multi-Agent Benchmark: Acknowledgement

 \section{Acknowledgement}

-Research reported in this publication was partially supported by the National Institute Of Biomedical Imaging And Bioengineering of the National Institutes of Health under Award Number R01EB033782.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
+Research reported in this publication was partially supported by the National Institute Of Biomedical Imaging And Bioengineering of the National Institutes of Health under Award Number R01EB033782, and the National Science Foundation under Award Number IIS-2449768.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health and the National Science Foundation.